gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "I said, where is it?" the bosun repeated sharply.

-Vaszlav wrung his hands. "*Sra*, if my apprentice---"
+Vaszlav wrung his hands.  "*Sra*, if my apprentice–"

 "Quiet, old man.
 I'm not talking to you."
 The bosun cracked a knuckle.
 "Hells.
 All right, you're not wearing one, but I don't think the boy would have made it up out of nothing.
 Half a crown, or ten days, take your pick."

 Vaszlav opened his mouth to protest, but Jaromir cut him off.
 "As you say, bosun.
 May I pay in parts?"

 "Just as long as I have it before we berth," Uyves replied.

 The Hett dipped his head.
 "On my blood."

 Uyves waited a heartbeat for the '*sra*' that should have followed.
 When it didn't, he glanced at Vaszlav.
 "Pretty sure of himself, isn't he?"

 The older Hett dipped his head nervously in apology.
 "He is still new to the mountain, *sra*.
 He means no offense."

 "Mm.
 Well, best be on your way."
 Uyves turned to Erileine and clapped her on the shoulder.
 "Good work, lass."

 "Thanks," Erileine mumbled.
-She could already imagine Fraederiq's hands around her throat...
+She could already imagine Fraederiq's hands around her throat…

 With a final nod to Vaszlav, Uyves turned back toward Starboard Town.
 As soon as he rounded the corner, Jaromir set his pack down and and fished his homestone out of the bushes where he'd thrown it.

 "Wonderful," Vaszlav said tiredly.
 "Perhaps you could have waited until the young *sra* was not here?"

 Jaromir glanced at Erileine as he hung the homestone around his neck.
 It was a flat lozenge of polished granite, half again as tall as it was wide, with a hole drilled near the top for a cord.
 Many of the Hett who had come to the mountain the past few years wore them.
-For luck, for good health, because it had been their grandmother's, because all the other Hett were doing it---there were as many explanations as there were stones, and as many complaints about the practice as there were Avauntois who would rather not have any Hett on the mountain at all.
+For luck, for good health, because it had been their grandmother's, because all the other Hett were doing it–there were as many explanations as there were stones, and as many complaints about the practice as there were Avauntois who would rather not have any Hett on the mountain at all.

 As a sop to the more outspoken among them, the captain had ordered a handful of homestones tested for magic.
 When none was found, he banned them anyway, ordering a fine for a first offense, and expulsion from the mountain for a second.  *And here I am looking at one*, Erileine thought.
 She should have stuck to mending the fence.

 "Don't worry," she said aloud to Vaszlav.
 "I won't say anything."

 "Thank you, young *sra*," the Hett replied gratefully.
 "Now, if you will excuse us?
 We will be two days to Forecastle with these packs."

 "Sure.
 See you in two weeks."
 She raised a hand in farewell.

 Suddenly aware that she was going to be late for her lesson at the captain's house, Erileine walked quickly.
 She jumped as a macaw squawked at her from a branch overhead, instantly angry at it for making her heart pound.
 Stooping, she picked up a stone and threw it at the brightly colored bird.
 "Go home," she said loudly.
 The macaw squawked again and flapped away, wondering in its little bird mind why the trees smelled so strange and why the nights were so cold.
 A few jungle creatures were always caught on the mountain when it left Mau Ngapcha.
 Sometimes the townspeople caught them and sold them as pets or delicacies at Gandan Berth.
 Better that than letting them starve or freeze to death, they told one another.

 Erileine heaved a sigh of relief when she reached Slip Street.
 People were stringing beans and weeding potatoes in the terraced fields on either side of town.
 He waved hello to the few who noticed her, but didn't stop to chat.

 The Captain's House watched over Starboard Town from the top of Slip Street like a shepherd watching her flock.
 The old captain had still been living there when Erileine was born.
 After his death, it had been empty until Razi had arrived to catalog its eclectic collection of old books and yellowing papers.

 That morning, the walled garden in front of the house was a riot of purple and orange flowers.
 Bees buzzed back and forth among them in busy ecstasy.
-Erileine paused at its front gate---the only iron gate in Starboard Town---to catch her breath.
+Erileine paused at its front gate–the only iron gate in Starboard Town–to catch her breath.
 As she reached for the latch, a meaty fist struck the side of her head.

 She yelped, staggering under the blow.
 Strong hands grabbed her jacket and pulled her into the shadowed alley next to the garden wall.

 Erileine oophed as Fraederiq slammed her against the stone wall.
 "You little slug," he hissed, his face so close that Erileine could feel the moist warmth of his breath.
 "Who the hells do you think you are?
 Eh?
 You think you're better than the rest of us because of all that cake you read?"

 "Let go of me!"
 Erileine struggled helplessly.
 Fraederiq jerked her toward him and slammed her back into the wall.

 "Didn't anyone ever tell you to mind your own business?"
 Fraederiq twisted Erileine's collar tight with his left hand and punched her in the ribs with his right.
 "Eh?
-Didn't anyone... ever... tell you... not... to stick...  your nose... where it doesn't... belong?"
+Didn't anyone… ever… tell you…  not… to stick…  your nose… where it doesn't… belong?"
 Fresh blows punctuated the sentence.

 "Let me go!
 Let me go or I'll tell!"
 Erileine threw a desperate punch of her own.
 He was as surprised as Fraederiq when it grazed the older boy's cheek.

 Fraederiq caught Erileine's wrist and drove Erileine's hand into her own face.
 "Ow!
 Oh, stop, Erileine!
 Stop, please, you'll hurt yourself!"
 Again and again Fraederiq punched Erileine in the face with her own fist.
 Hot tears stung Erileine's eyes.
 She opened his mouth to yell for help.

 And without warning, the mountain lurched beneath them.